cyber0dyssey/cyber0dyssey/README.md

 # Hello, I'm Rachel! <br> Aspiring Cybersecurity Professional 🛡️⚔️

-I am an Information Assurance graduate with an interest in defensive and offensive security and a dedication to solving complex problems.

-## Objective

-My journey from a tennis instructor to a passionate security enthusiast has ignited my interest in the ever-changing world of cybersecurity.
-I am now eager to transition into the field, leveraging my analytical mindset and problem-solving skills to contribute to diverse cybersecurity roles, including but not limited to Security Operations, Threat Analysis, and Incident Response.
+I'm an Information Assurance graduate with a passion for both defensive and offensive security.
+Transitioning from a tennis instructor to a career in cybersecurity, I'm eager to leverage my analytical skills in various roles, including Security Operations, Threat Analysis, and Incident Response.

-## Projects
+## Skills

 ## Tools